Valikahn/TryHackMe-Jr-Penetration-Tester/metasploit_capstone_challenge.md

 >
 > **Lab environment:** The IP addresses, tools, commands and techniques shown in this write-up were used only within an authorised TryHackMe lab.
 The target machine was provided and operated by TryHackMe, and permission was granted to test it as part of the room.
 >
-> **Responsible use:** Do not use these techniques against systems that you do not own or do not have explicit permission to test.
-The tools and methods documented here are examples from a controlled training environment.
-Other legitimate approaches may also be available.
->
-> **Licence:** Unless otherwise stated, all write-ups and documentation in this repository are licensed under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/).
+> **License:** Unless otherwise stated, all write-ups and documentation in this repository are licensed under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/).
 Any original scripts or code snippets are provided under the [MIT Licence](https://opensource.org/license/mit).

 ## Lab Summary